yasershahi/studio-appimage/README.md

 This repository provides an AppImage package of [Studio by WordPress.com](https://github.com/Automattic/studio) for Linux users.
 Studio is a desktop application for creating local WordPress environments, powered by WordPress.com and WordPress Playground.

-## Download

-You can download the latest Studio AppImage from the [Releases](https://github.com/yasershahi/studio-appimage/releases) page.

 ## Installation

 1. Download the latest `Studio-x86_64.AppImage` from the [Releases](https://github.com/yasershahi/studio-appimage/releases) page